qgreenland-workshop-2023-researcher/qgreenland-workshop-2023-researcher.github.io/content/exercises/fair-care.md

 Topics to consider:

-* 🤗 FAIR & CARE & me: how do FAIR & CARE principles relate to your research or goals.
+* 🤗 **FAIR & CARE & me**: how do FAIR & CARE principles relate to your research or goals.
-* 💽 Your chosen datasets: Discuss how one or more of the datasets your group members has chosen relate/conform to FAIR/CARE principles.
+* 💽 **Your chosen datasets**: Discuss how one or more of the datasets your group members has chosen relate/conform to FAIR/CARE principles.

 ## ✉️ Post notes in GitHub Discussions